xkollar/xkollar.github.io/data/posts/2020-11-23-bash-interview-echo.markdown

 If it is not clear from the tags, this article was not meant to be serious.
 If you however decide to use this in a real interview, please don't make it the first question.
-You can ask it once you think the candidate is good enough and want to have a bit more of a interesting conversation with them.
+You can ask it once you think the candidate is good enough and want to have a bit more of an interesting conversation with them.

-If anything, I hope that reader got some intuition into why defensive programming in Bash is important.
+If anything, I hope that the reader got some intuition into why defensive programming in Bash is important.